golemfactory/gwasm-rust-api/doc/g_flite_setup.md

 ```

 A few words of explanation are in order here:
-* We use the [anyhow] crate to handle errors in a hassle-free way.
-* [appdirs] will allow us to specify where the default Golem client
-  configuration is in a cross-platform manner.
 * `gwasm-api` refers to this crate.
 * We use the [hound] crate to handle concatenating of WAV files
   which we expect after each gWasm subtask completes---note that we use